-Frannie Malone is entering her 11th season with the Hawkeyes, serving as the associate head coach.
-Malone, who was named associate head coach in 2010-11, served as an assistant coach and recruiting coordinator since joining the Hawkeye coaching staff in 2004.
+Frannie Malone is entering her 12th season with the Hawkeyes, serving as the associate head coach.
+Malone has served on the Iowa coaching staff since 2004; she was named associate head coach in 2010-11.

 In 2013-14, Malone assisted in coaching the women's team to a 9-5 dual record with the nine victories being the second-highest total for the program in the last decade.
 The Hawkeyes went 4-3 in Big Ten duals, which led to a No. 20 ranking in the collegeswimming.com poll on Dec.
 29. The team posted school records in four individual and four relays throughout the course of the season.

 The UI men's squad was ranked as high as No. 21 in the CSCAA poll for three weeks and three school records went down in 2013-14.
 Malone coached senior Dustin Rhoads to the NCAA Championships in the 100 and 200-yard backstroke events, marking the fourth-straight year the Hawkeyes have been represented at the championship.